ikosmidis/MEstimation.jl/README.md

 There is also the option to compute adjustments to the estimating functions or penalties to the objective to compute estimators with improved bias properties.

-The bias-reducing adjustments or penalties are formed internally from the supplied templates and data object, using forward mode automatic differentiation (AD), as implemented in [**ForwardDiff**](https://github.com/JuliaDiff/ForwardDiff.jl).
+The bias-reducing adjustments or penalties are formed internally from the supplied templates and data object, using forward mode automatic differentiation, as implemented in [**ForwardDiff**](https://github.com/JuliaDiff/ForwardDiff.jl).
 No further work or input is required by the user.